-At the end of the study, the Principal Investigator or an appropriate designee, and a representative of GSK CH (study monitor) will inventory all used and unused study products and sundry items.
+At the end of the study, the investigator or an appropriate designee, and a representative of GSK CH (study monitor) will inventory all used and unused study products and sundry items.
 The investigational/study product accountability record for returned study products will then be completed.
-All unused study product for this clinical study will be returned for destruction to the GSK CH Clinical Supplies Department or designated vendor using the return instructions provided.
-The used study product will be destroyed by the study site.
-Detailed instructions for the return of unused study product/study supplies for the accountability checks and subsequent destruction will be provided by GSK CH during the study in time for study close out visit.
+All study product (used and unused) for this clinical study (including empty packaging bottles), will be returned for destruction to the GSK CH Clinical Supplies Department or designated vendor using the return instructions provided.
+Detailed instructions for the return of study product/study supplies for the accountability checks and subsequent destruction will be provided by GSK CH during the study in time for study close out visit.